Vet TRIIP org

 From the standpoint of Western scientific research, qi is likely to be revealed as some amalgam of endorphins, the bioelectric potential of cell membranes, nervous conduction, circulating hormones or perhaps even photons (light) and infrared radiation (heat).
 Some of the immediate results of acupuncture reflect stimulating or calming components of the sympathetic and parasympathetic nervous systems which make up the autonomic nervous system.

-Some military hospitals and installations such as the Restoration and Resilience (R & R) Program at Fort Bliss and the Warrior Combat Stress Reset Program (Darnall Army Medical Center, DAMC) at Fort Hood already use acupuncture as stress relief for patients and to treat traumatic brain injury and insomnia.
-Initial research with combat veterans has shown that acupuncture relieves post-traumatic stress disorder symptoms and eases pain and depression with improvements that are relatively rapid and clinically significant.
+Some military hospitals and installations such as the Restoration and Resilience (R & R) Program at Fort Bliss and the Warrior Combat Stress Reset Program (Darnall Army Medical Center, DAMC) at Fort Hood use acupuncture as stress relief for patients and to treat traumatic brain injury and insomnia.
+Initial research with combat veterans has shown that acupuncture may relieve Post-Traumatic Stress Disorder symptoms and eases pain and depression with improvements that are relatively rapid and clinically significant.
 A recent Army study shows that one in four soldiers with combat-caused PTSD turned to acupuncture, herbs, chiropractors or megavitamins for relief.

 Acupuncture is part of 5000 year-old medical tradition which originated in China and continues to function as the main health care system in place for hundreds of millions of individuals worldwide.
 While for most of its long and notable history, its practice was confined to Asia, in the past half century, its use and acceptance in the United States, Canada and Europe has seen an unprecedented growth.